 Jody stated, "Well, the body needs the hand."
 I then said, "That’s right, just like your family needs you.
 But doesn’t the hand need the body as well?
 When a hand is separated from the body, not only is it unable to function, but it also loses the capacity to heal what has been broken.
 If you separate yourself from your family, who loves you and supports you, don’t you also separate yourself from the people who could help you most?"
 Jody reluctantly agreed.

-On this track, we discussed the three dimensions that I consider when first becoming familiar with families with disruptive teens.
-These four dimensions include: contemporary developmental pressures on the family, Other-Person-Centered Responding, and structure.
+In this section, we discussed the three dimensions that I consider when first becoming familiar with families with disruptive teens.
+These three dimensions include: contemporary developmental pressures on the family, Other-Person-Centered Responding, and structure.

-On the next track, we will discuss three key ways that a parent can become a confidence builder for their teen.
+In the next section, we will discuss three key ways that a parent can become a confidence builder for their teen.
 These three steps are: valuing the unique teen; building self-respect; and recognizing effort and improvement.